 Bank of England Museum

 Mathew Marshall was no relation of Charles Henry Marshall.
-He was born at Amersham, Buckinghamshire and Christened there on 17 September 1790 and died on 30 June 1873 at Beckenham, Kent.
+He was born at Amersham, Buckinghamshire and christened there on 17 September 1790.
+He died on 30 June 1873 at Beckenham, Kent.

 Who did Bartley meet?